 What is the purpose of this simulator?

-What happens when we slow-down the flow rate?
+What happens when we slow-down the water flow rate?
 What would happen if we double the radiator size?
-What happens to the water temperatures if we change these things?
+What happens to the water temperatures if we change various things?
+This very useful ‘simulator’ will show you.
 (See YouTube explanation if you wish)

 To get a deeper and intuitive understanding of heat, water flow rates and temperatures, you can ‘play’ with this Simulator to find out.